raymond1/simple-parser-generator/documentation/DEVELOPER_DOCUMENTATION.md

 # Directory structure

 The documentation folder contains demos in it.
 If you type in make, you will put a copy of the latest compiled spg.js into demos.

+# Coding style

+External functions start with a capital.